 Start combing at the top of the matted hair and work your way down, rather than working from the bottom up.
 For particularly stubborn sections, use only the front four pegs of the comb for more control.
 Spraying the mats with conditioner can help make it easier for the comb to glide.

 Aside from these steps, you can also invest in a mat breaker if you find that using scissors is too difficult.Mat breakers tend to be smaller than brushes and combs, and they can help you separate and break apart larger mats in your cat’s fur so that they are easier to remove.
 Just like with any other tool, mat breakers should be used with care in order to prevent pulling out your cat’s fur and causing them pain and discomfort.

-If your cat’s mats are particularly serious and hard to break apart, it is best to bring your cat to a groomer or vet so that the mats can be taken care of by a professional.
-A groomer can comb or shave off mats that are only affecting your cat’s fur.
+If your cat’s mats are particularly serious and hard to break apart, it is best to bring your cat to a professional cat groomer or vet so that the mats can be taken care of by a professional.
+A groomer can comb or shave off mats that are only affecting the cat fur.

 How Can Matting Be Prevented?